m-pilia/pong/README.md

 =====
 The game requires gcc with ncurses, pthread and unistd libraries.
 The game must run into a Xorg session.

-You can buil the game launching the the following command on the project root:
+You can build the game launching the the following command on the project root:
 ```bash
 gcc ./pong.c ./support.c -lpthread -lncurses
 ```